 - All drivers pay the price for uninsured drivers

-- In Iowa, between 10-13 % of all accidents are caused by uninsured drivers.
+- In Iowa, between 10to 13 percent of all accidents are caused by uninsured drivers.

 - The national average additional cost per person for their auto insurance policy due to accidents caused by unlicensed and uninsured drivers is $116.90 per year.*

-Limiting Access to a License Jeopardizes the Police Effectiveness
+Limiting Access to a License Jeopardizes the Effectiveness of Police

 - People are more likely to flee from the scene of traffic accidents if they are driving without a license.